klapstoelpiloot/boss/README.md

 The data stream starts with a `long` which indicates the position (in number of bytes) where the strings table begins (see below).

-Then follows the root element, which is always a **fixed type object**.
-Note that the type and name are ommitted, because the type is known and no name is needed (this is root the object being serialized/deserialized).
-First a `vlq` indicating the number of elements in the object.
-Then follow the elements.
+Then follows the root element.
+The type of the root element is first indicated with a `byte`.
+After that follows the contents for that type.
+For example, if the type is an `int` then only one `int` follows.
+The root element is often a **fixed type object** and thus a `vlq` indicating the number of elements in the object follows.
+Then follow the elements of that object (see **fixed type object** below for more information).

-For each element:

-`byte`
-Indicates the type of element that follows.
-When bit 8 is set, then an array of that element type follows.

-`vlq`
-Index in the string table for the Name of this element.

 Primitive elements: **int, uint, long, ulong, float, double, bool, byte, sbyte, short, ushort**.
 These are just written as is.
 So for an integer an `int` is written.
 The size of this element and how it should be read is directly known from this element type.